‘Sloppy’: Trump downplays shock over leaked Signal chat about Houthi attack

 He told reporters he had no intention of seeking punishments, barring the use of the social media app Signal or asking for an apology from those involved.

-Trump’s comments come in response to Goldberg’s article, published a day prior, wherein the editor explains how he received an invitation on the messaging platform Signal from a user identified as White House national security adviser Michael Waltz.
+Trump’s comments come in response to Goldberg’s article, published a day prior, wherein the editor explains how he received an invitation on the messaging platform Signal from a user identified as White House National Security Advisor Michael Waltz.

-Goldberg accepted the invitation, and he quickly found himself in the midst of a conversation about the merits of bombing Houthi fighters in Yemen.
+Goldberg accepted the invitation and quickly found himself in the midst of a conversation about the merits of bombing Houthi fighters in Yemen.

-While Goldberg declined to quote specific military information from the chat, he did share in his published article discussions between officials at the highest level of government, including Vice President JD Vance and Defence Secretary Pete Hegseth.
+While Goldberg declined to quote specific military information from the chat, he did share in his published article discussions between officials at the highest level of government, including Vice President JD Vance and Secretary of Defense Pete Hegseth.

-Vance, Hegseth and homeland security advisor Stephen Miller, for instance, were quoted as debating the timing of the attacks and whether economic gain could be “extracted” from Europe in exchange for the bombings.
+Vance, Hegseth and Homeland Security Advisor Stephen Miller, for instance, were quoted as debating the timing of the attacks and whether economic gain could be “extracted” from Europe in exchange for the bombings.

 The vice president, in particular, expressed concern that the bombings would do more to benefit European trade in the Red Sea, where the Houthis are known to strike naval and shipping vessels.